-Intensives offer a wonderful opportunity to deepen practice and broaden knowledge in a variety of areas of Buddhist practice.
+Intensives are a wonderful opportunity to deepen one's practice and broaden knowledge of Buddhist teachings and practice.
+Intensives are structured to include a commitment to daily practice, Dharma talks, mentoring in small groups, and specific readings.
 Some Intensives are aimed at beginning practitioners; others offer more advanced study.
-All will support you in solidifying new habits of happiness and awareness in your life.
+All support us in solidifying new habits of happiness and awareness in our lives.

 Practitioners within the Florida Community of Mindfulness are laypersons who live in the world, and as such, have the usual responsibilities of work, family, and community involvements that limit capacity to attend extended retreats away from home.
-Thus, periods of Intensive practice provide many of our members with opportunities they desire to deepen meditation practice, and the quality of their lives without leaving home.
+Thus, periods of Intensive practice, offered online and via Zoom, provide members with opportunities to deepen meditation practice, and enhance the quality of their lives without leaving home.

 Intensives are typically offered in Winter/Spring (beginning in February), Summer (beginning in July) and Fall (beginning in October) and last for 8 to 12 weeks.
 Some Intensives involve a longer series, combining two or three periods.
 Each Intensive is designed to support one of FCM's Three Paths of Practice (Mindful Living Path, Dharma Path or Wisdom Path) and has an appropriate theme.
 (Please click here for an overview of the Three Paths of Practice at FCM.)
 The Mindful Living Path topics rotate every two years and the Dharma Path topics rotate every three years.

 Mindful Living Path (MLP) Intensives